-->

 3. Pontiac Banshee III

-In 1974 the third incarnation of the Banshee was put together.
+By 1974, the third iteration, the Banshee III, emerged with an even more aggressive and futuristic look.
 By design, it looks like a sort of squished Trans-Ams from the front because it was based on the Pontiac Firebird platform with a long sloping front end and more aerodynamic rear styling.

-The car also featured the soft face bumper system consisted of body color urethane over an energy-absorbing foam base.
+The car also featured a soft-face bumper made of urethane over an energy-absorbing foam base.
 The interior had red leather upholstery.
 The rear seat folded for additional luggage space and the seat harness system was anchored in the structural seat.

 4. Pontiac Banshee IV